WEDNESDAY, JANUARY 4th

 SUNDAY, OCTOBER 1st, 1PM

 The Defining Moment—capturing the dramatic rescue of the M/V Pendleton.
-A unique Artist and Author Event arranged by HSOY and the Cape Cod Museum of Art commemorating the 65th anniversary year of the dramatic rescue of the crew of the M/V Pendleton, a huge vessel snapped in half in the violent seas and bitter cold of a raging gale off Chatham in February 1952.
-The program features celebrated Muralist Tony Falcone, noted Cape Cod author Theresa Mitchell Barbo, and Patricia Webber Hamilton, the daughter of Bernie Webber, the heroic Massachusetts Coast Guardsman who led the remarkable rescue that saved the lives of 32 mariners in what has been called "The Greatest Small Boat Rescue in U.S. Coast Guard History."
+A unique Artist and Author Event arranged by HSOY and the Cape Cod Museum of Art commemorating the 65th anniversary year of the dramatic rescue of the crew of the M/V Pendleton, a huge vessel snapped in two in the violent seas and bitter cold of a raging gale off Chatham in February 1952.
+The program features celebrated Muralist Tony Falcone, noted Cape Cod author Theresa Mitchell Barbo, and Patricia Webber Hamilton, the daughter of Bernie Webber, the heroic Massachusetts Coast Guardsman who led the rescue that saved the lives of 32 mariners in what has been called "The Greatest Small Boat Rescue in U.S. Coast Guard History."
 Reception with light refreshments will follow the presentation.
 The Screening Room at the Cape Cod Museum of Art, 60 Hope Lane, Dennis.
 Reservations recommended $15.
 508.385.4477.

 SATURDAY, OCTOBER 7th, 1 and 3PM (Rain date October 14th) Quaker Village